 - crispy fried onions

-Avoid Chopping the Green Beans
+How to Prep the Fresh Green Beans

-There's something that's impressive and elegant about having full-sized green beans on the plate.
-I get it, sometimes the longer beans are a little tricky to work with.
+I get it, sometimes the longer beans are a little tricky to work with while we are cooking.
 So here's what I do, when sautéing the beans in the first step of this recipe, it helps to use tongs to turn and coat the green beans in the olive oil.

-First Sauté
+First Sauté the Fresh Green Beans

 It sounds like a super special way to cook, but to sauté something simply means to cook it quickly in hot oil or fat and that's exactly how this recipe starts.
 Heat a tablespoon of olive oil in a pan.
-I love my Le Creuset pan for this recipe.
-It was a gift from my sister-in-law and it cooks ALL things beautifully!
-I highly recommend it.
-Heat the oil until it starts to shimmer, then add a teaspoon of fresh garlic.

-Cook and stir the garlic for about a minute, then add the green beans and use tongs to turn them while they cook.
+Pro Tip: Cook and stir the garlic for about a minute, then add the green beans and use tongs to turn them while they cook.

-I don't recommend making the switch to canned green beans.
-The distinctive tenderness we find with canned green beans will give this recipe a much different presentation and the cooking time on the stove would be lessened.
 Frozen green beans are likely a better substitute, but I haven't made this recipe using frozen green beans so can't vouch for that option.
-I prefer the freshness of the green beans we buy from the produce section of the grocery store or from our favorite farmers market.
+I prefer the freshness of the green beans we buy from the produce section of the grocery store or from our favorite farmers' market.

-I usually have plenty of white wine in the house so the two tablespoons needed for this recipe, basically a splash of wine, are easy to come by.
-But I totally understand that you may not want to buy an entire bottle of wine, just to use two tablespoons.
 If that's the case, I like the substitutions mapped about by Kraft Heinz - as a general rule, chicken or vegetable broth makes a nice substitute for white wine in cooking.

 Use One Can of Soup

-All you need is a 10.5 ounce can of condensed cream of mushroom soup.
+All you need is a 10.5-ounce can of condensed cream of mushroom soup.
 Open it up and pour the contents over the sautéd green beans.
 No water or milk is needed.
-The white wine and soy sauce both provide plenty of liquid and amazing flavor to this recipe.

-More Sides
+More Sides to Enjoy

 - Blue Cheese and Rosemary Scalloped Potatoes